zeigenbrod/Operating-Systems-Assignment-2-Zoe-Eigenbrod/documentation.md

 This program implements the Banker’s Algorithm for resource allocation.
 It was written in C++.

+The Banker’s Algorithm is used in operating systems to avoid deadlocks.
+It makes sure the system never gives out resources in a way that could leave some processes stuck forever.

 Reads matrices representing Allocation, Maximum, and Available resources from an input file.
 It calculates the **Need** matrix and determines whether the system is in a safe state or an unsafe state.

 If system is safe, a safe sequence of process execution is displayed.
 If unsafe, the program reports that no safe sequence exists.